 - Two-way discovery.
 Facilitates buyer-supplier location on its marketplace via email or SMS query or through IndiaMART.

 - Payment protection program.
 Offers reliable and secure transactions through their free service IndiaMART Payment Protection10.

 IndiaMART believes that its unique selling points against other marketplaces are “reach, brand recognition, breadth and quality of suppliers and product listings, pricing and customer service.11”

 According to their LinkedIn page, “Global Sources is a leading B2B media company and a primary facilitator of trade between Asia and the world using English-language media such as trade shows (GlobalSources.com/exhibitions), online marketplaces (GlobalSources.com), magazines, and apps 12.”
 It has the same goal as Alibaba, which is to facilitate global trade.
 However, Global Sources’ close ties with Hong Kong trade fairs ensures it doesn’t encounter issues with counterfeit products.

 In summary, B2B marketplaces are on the rise.
-They are good testing grounds for businesses who are just starting with e-commerce or are looking for something to support their web shop.
-It’s worth noting that each of these top B2B marketplaces has their own unique selling points that may work for some but not for others.
+They are good testing grounds for businesses who are just starting with e-commerce or are looking for something to support their webshop.
+It’s worth noting that each of these top B2B marketplaces has its own unique selling points that may work for some but not for others.